 Mismatched Tupperware containers

 Match up all your bottoms and tops and throw away the extra.
 If you do not have the room to store the containers bottom and top together, stacked, then take the lids and put them in a bin.
 Arrange them smallest to largest.
 That way when you need a lid you can pull out the bin and select the one you need.
+Doesn’t that feel good?
+This is such an easy item to declutter!

 I HIGHLY recommend you get rid of all your plastic containers and switch to glass.
 Plastic breaks down over time and can release phthalates into your food, which are endocrine-disrupting chemicals.
 I had no idea how scary this was until I read a few articles on the subject.
 Click on the blue words above to learn more.